 What is video poker?
 Where did it come from?
 And how can you get started?
-We’ll be answering all of these questions below and more.
+Read on for the answers to all of these questions and more.
 Find out what video poker is all about and how it differs from playing traditional and online poker.

 To understand where video poker is heading, it’s good to know its origins.
 You’ll find the highlights of the history of video poker below.